-When travelers think about The Netherlands, Amsterdam comes to mind.
+When travelers think about the Netherlands, Amsterdam comes to mind.
 The gorgeous city bursts with history and intrigue, making it an ultimate bucket list destination for many.

-Far too many travelers enjoy the party scene in Amsterdam but skip the rest of the country, meaning they miss out on one of the most spectacular art centers in Europe: The Jheronimus Bosch Art Center.
+Far too many travelers enjoy the party scene in Amsterdam but skip the rest of the country, so they miss out on one of the most spectacular art centers in Europe: The Jheronimus Bosch Art Center.

 Hertogenbosch, an unassuming town about an hour south of Amsterdam and 45 minutes from the country’s Western border, features the Jheronimus Bosch Art Center, an epic celebration of the medieval artist who created surrealism long before Dali.